Yiling-J/pharos/README.md

 ```

-#### create resource
+#### template engine
-Pharos using template engine for resource creating/updating.
-That means to create a resource,
+Pharos using pluggable template engine for resource creating/updating.
+A template engine means
-you need prepare 2 things: template and variable. template can be yaml file/python class or
-other things, depend on your template engine.
-Variable must be json serializable object.
-Template engine will call `render(template, variable)` to get k8s configuration json.
+input an identifier string and a json serializable object, output json k8s configuration.
+Then Pharos can use that configuration in creating/updating.
+For example, the default template engine is Jinja, so the identifier string would be path to your yaml
+template, and json serializable object would be variables used in the template.

+#### create resource(Jinja example)

 ```python
 from jinja2 import FileSystemLoader